 in the future.

-- Bristol-Myers Squibb acquired the research, data, and administrative
+- Bristol-Myers Squibb acquired the site for use as a research, data, and administrative

 Awards and Recognition